Skip to Content

 2. Where is Maligne Canyon?

 Maligne Canyon is located in Jasper National Park, and it’s actually pretty close to the town of Jasper itself.
-It’s roughly 12 kilometers (7.5 miles) from the town center to the main entrance, so if you’re driving yourself, you can get there in under 15 minutes.
+It’s roughly 12 kilometers (7.5 miles) from the town center to the main entrance, we usually just drive ourselves and it takes about 15 minutes.

 There are a couple of different options as to which route you take when exploring Maligne Canyon, but most visitors park at the main entrance, which is close to the 1st bridge, and choose to start and end their hike here.
 You can also start at the 5th or 6th bridge instead, as both have parking lots right next to them.